andyblight/share-tracking-1/notes.md

 2. Get a filtered list of holdings with only the most recent records.
 This is probably best done using a new SQL query.
 3. Implement the rest of the code.

+### Iteration 3

+It was after I got most of iteration 2 working that I realised that I had missed the whole point!

+#### Description

+After the import, there should be exactly one matching holding record for each transaction record.

+The holding record matches the transaction record when:

+1. The security IDs match.
+2. The dates match.
+3. The absolute quantities match.
+Holdings stores the quantity as positive for buy and negative for sell.

+Other holdings records are added for valuation and tracking purposes.

+The only things we have to be careful about is making sure that only new transactions are added to the holdings and existing holdings are not modified.

+The holdings table will hold more records than the transactions database, so we should iterate over the holdings once only.

+#### Pre-requisites

+All transaction records sorted in date order, oldest first.

+All holdings records sorted in date order, oldest first.

+#### Implementation

+This looks much simpler than before so I'm just going to write this.